 Conferences and Rounds

-The Palliative Care Program and the Division of Medical Humanities & Bioethics monthly newsletter provides more details about the following Rounds.
+Palliative Car Program and the Division of Medical Humanities and Bioethics monthly newsletter provides more details about the following Rounds.

 - Medical Humanities Rounds – First Wednesday of the month

 This series of conferences features presentations by faculty and guest speakers that address issues in health care through the lens of humanities (including literature, history, philosophy, visual arts, music, religious and cultural studies, theatre and dance).
 For further information, contact Mary Fisher , (585) 275-6435.

 - Clinical Ethics Rounds – Second Friday of the month.

 These rounds focus on ethical issues and dilemmas in medicine.
 For further information, contact Mary Fisher , (585) 275-6435.

 Schwartz Center Rounds – Third Wednesday of the month

 The Schwartz Center Rounds are a multidisciplinary forum where caregivers discuss important emotional and social issues that arise in caring for seriously ill patients.
 This forum focuses specifically on bringing together providers from different disciplines (medicine, nursing, chaplaincy, social work, etc.) as well as from different services (intensive care, cardiology, neonatology, etc.) to explore those complicated or unusual cases where a team approach to care and communication are essential.
 Unlike grand rounds, these conferences are not about clinical problem-solving, but rather about exploring and processing the emotions that come up in the daily work of hospital staff.
 Participants are encouraged to engage in an interactive discussion about the issues presented and share their experiences, thoughts, and feelings.
 For further information, contact Brenda Herrmann at (585) 275-7987.
 For more information about Schwartz Center Rounds in other hospitals, visit www.theschwartzcenter.org.